talhaamin/Integra-360/README.md

 # Integra 360 [Integra Health, Integra Retail, Integra Industry, Integra Services] — Enterprise Solution

+## Stopped this version and moved to Integra 360 2.0]

 ## Developing by Health IT Integrations LLC